School of Government & Policy

 Connecting ideas to action.

-The school builds active partnerships with governments — federal agencies, city halls, and communities — working alongside institutions to design reforms, test solutions, and put them into practice.
-These partnerships extend to academic institutions, think tanks, and organizations from across the ideological spectrum.
+The school builds active partnerships with governments — city halls, state houses, federal agencies — working with institutions to design reforms, test solutions, and put them into practice.
+These partnerships extend to academic institutions, think tanks, the private sector, and organizations from across the ideological spectrum.

 Our students learn by doing, working alongside world-class academic faculty and practitioners who have shaped and implemented policy.